DavidRooney/DevToolShed/README.md

 * [Postman](https://www.getpostman.com/) - A chrome app for sending http request.
 Makes testing an API much easier!
 * [CatLight](https://catlight.io/) - build notification service that can run on windows and macs.
 Easy to set up with various build platforms including TFS and a very attractive app to view current builds and notify if one breaks.
 * [StopClock](http://free-stopwatch.com/online.html) - A Free windows stop clock app.
 A simple app that can help with some basic time tracking.
+* [Gatling](http://gatling.io/#/) - Free stress testing tool.
+[Github](https://github.com/gatling/gatling)
+* [WebSurge](http://websurge.west-wind.com/) - Load testing application.
+Offers a free version and is very easy to use. home page also has a very good 20min tutorial.
+However requires a license to use commercially starting at $149.
+* [Netling](https://github.com/hallatore/Netling) - Another free load testing app available on github.
+This does not have the same features as Websurge and Gatling but is a good quick load testing tool.

 ## Social Media
 * [Twitter](https://twitter.com/) - A good resource for keeping up to date.
 I have a dev account set up which I use to just follow people within my industry.
 This helps me stay up to date.
 To see who I have followed look at my dev twitter handle @DaveRooney_Dev.